ycexiao/scikit-package/doc/source/support/frequently-asked-questions.rst

 How can I change the default values that appear in the prompt when creating projects in level 3,4,5?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We have a default configuration file ``~/.skpkgrc`` where you can set the values.
+You can override the existing default values in the prompt by creating and editing ``~/.skpkgrc``.
 For example, to change some default values prompted when creating a new package in level 5, please follow the quick steps below:

-1. create ``~/.skpkgrc`` by running ``touch ~/.skpkgrc``.
+1. Create ``~/.skpkgrc`` by running ``touch ~/.skpkgrc``.
-2. copy and paste the following snippets.
+2. Copy and paste the following snippets.

 .. code-block:: json